ttlion/sdtDBN/README.md

 would write the previous inference output to the newly created file [outputExample2.csv](outputExample2.csv).

-### Example 3 - Getting the most probable trajectory
+### Example 3 - Getting an estimated trajectory

-Also following the sdtDBN learned in Example 1, it is now explained in this example how the user can determine the most probable trajectory of all attributes until a certain timestep, given certain observations of subjects.
+Also following the sdtDBN learned in Example 1, it is now explained in this example how the user can determine an estimated trajectory of all attributes until a certain timestep, given certain observations of subjects.

 The files used for this example are the following: